phanatagama/Blog/_posts/2020-03-22-securinets-2k20-quals.md

 So from here it was simple, the only thing that was left was password.
 So the password actually pushed us into some deep rabbit holes.
 First a try of strings on the dump (n00b approach) revealed nothing.
-Then we extracted the NTLM hashes and tried to crack it but no Luck :( So on waiting and thinking and talking to admin , we end up using Mimikatz the infamous Red-Team Dagger.
+Then we extracted the NTLM hashes and tried to crack it but no Luck :( So on waiting and thinking and talking to admin , we ended up using Mimikatz the infamous Red-Team Dagger.
 (Ofcourse we were stupid enough not to think this before).

 ![time04.png](/img/securinets/time04.png)